amido/OpenIG-UMA-Extensions/README.md

     "client_id": "OpenIG_RS"
 }
 ```
 * Delete specific share.
 Note that this requires <OpenIG-ResourceId> in REST URL.
-Note that this doesn't remove resource from OpenAM
+This method attempts to find the share in IG LDAP first, then removes it from AM.
+It uses the PAT passed in the call to attempt this, rather than the stored PAT.
+If the removal from AM is successful, it will attempt removal of share from IG LDAP.
+If at this point it fails to remove the share from IG LDAP the data will be inconsistent between IG LDAP and AM.
 ```
 curl -X DELETE \
   http://<OpenIG-Host:Port>/openig/api/system/objects/umaserviceext/share/<OpenIG-ResourceId> \